KartikKapil/Disecto_Assignment/Readme.md

 ## Approach

-I have created this application using the Django_rest_framework, I have used reportlab to generate the pdf for the same.
+I have created this application using the Django_rest_framework, I have used reportlab to generate the pdf for the same .

 **Live** - https://disectokartik.herokuapp.com/